Skip to product information

 Transform your beloved pet’s fur into beautifully hand-spun yarn – a heartfelt keepsake you can knit, crochet, or weave with.
 Each batch is carefully hand-processed and custom-spun with love and care.

 We also offer custom knitted or crocheted items made from your pet’s yarn.
-Message us for a personalised quote!
+Email us (with example photos) for a personalised qoute.

 🧶 What We Offer